Get stronger at home - 6 of the best dumbbells for women, tested by a fitness instructor

 Weight variation: 1.5 to 18kg (in 18kg) option, up to 40kg in others

-Made from iron wrapped in PP plastic, they don't feel as premium as others on the list and grip room on the bar doesn't leave much room around your hand, but they feel almost unbreakably sturdy and you can't go wrong with these for the price for the pair.
+Made from iron wrapped in PP plastic, they don't feel as premium as others on the list, and the grip room on the bar doesn't leave much around your hand, but they feel almost unbreakably sturdy, and you can't go wrong with these for the price.

 We also tested the Mirafit Cast Iron Adjustable Dumbbells, which Editor Kerrie Hughes would recommend for anyone interested in a premium-feeling, metal-plated alternative.
 They are also slightly cheaper than the Yaheetech Adjustable Dumbbells by about £20 for 2kg more.
 However, they missed out on the 'best' title as it's much fiddlier to change the weight plates on these and the extra length left on the bar when using smaller plates caught her clothing during use.